Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/3 CFU/3 - Web Technologies.md

 - **Hostname:** `example.com`

-    - The domain name (or IP address) of the server to connect to.
+    - The domain name (or IP address) of the server to connect to. for example, if the router doesn't know the IP address of example.com, then it consult the DNS to know his IP address.

 - **Port:** `:443`